Meet Andrew.

 I am a coach, facilitator, and barber.
 A bridge-builder by nature and community organizer by training, my work centers on helping people lean into curiosity and lead with integrity.

-I went on to facilitate intergroup dialogues at the University of Maryland and later enrolled at Harvard Graduate School of Education, where I studied leadership development and organizational change.
+I went on to facilitate intergroup dialogues at the University of Maryland and later enrolled at the Harvard Graduate School of Education, where I studied leadership development and organizational change.
 It was here that I deepened my understanding of how people grow and what gets in the way.
 After graduate school, I joined Promise54, a consulting nonprofit focused on building diverse and equitable teams.
 I also trained as a mediator with SEEDS Community Resolution Center in the Bay Area.
-All of it kept pointing to the same insight: most people know what they need to do, but need help seeing the challenges holding them back.
+All of it kept pointing to the same insight: knowing better doesn’t always mean doing better.
+Even if people know what they need to do, they may need some help navigating the challenges holding them back.

 Along the way, I started cutting hair more seriously.
 I enrolled at Moler Barber College in Oakland, earned my license, and joined a barbershop.
 Turns out a good haircut and a good conversation both require presence and trust.

-Today, I work with students and organizational leaders at Stanford Graduate School of Business, helping them build self-awareness and practical interpersonal skills to cultivate connection.
+Today, I work as a facilitator and coach with students at the Stanford Graduate School of Business, helping them build self-awareness and practical interpersonal skills to cultivate connection.
 I also cut hair at Dax Lee's Barber & Apothecary in Oakland.
-Both roles involve creating space for people to show up as themselves.
+Both roles involve creating space for people to show up as their whole selves.

 I hold a B.A. in Sociology from Loyola University Chicago and an Ed.M. in Human Development and Psychology from Harvard, where I was an Equity & Inclusion Fellow.
 I'm an Associate Certified Coach (ACC) through the International Coaching Federation and a certified conflict mediator.
-I live in Oakland with my partner, Nimah.
+I’m based in Oakland with my partner, Nimah.